gordon-cs/gordon-360-ui/README.md

 1. Add reviewers.
 The pull request must be approved before it can be merged.
 1. Click "Create pull request."
 1. When the pull request is approved, merge it.
 This will trigger a build that will automatically deploy `master` to production.

+### Deploying Manually

+In the unusual case that Train or Production have not been automatically deployed (which should happen within five minutes of a finished Lint and Build action on the appropriate branch), it is possible to deploy manually.

+1. Clone/open the repo in VSCode, check out the branch you want to deploy, which should be `develop` for Train and `master` for Production, and fetch and pull the most uptodate commit(s).
+1. Build the project by running `npm run build` in VSCode on a clone of the project set to the branch you want to deploy.
+The output will be in `path/to/the/repo/gordon-360-ui/build`.
+1. Connect to the `360-Frontend.gordon.edu` server.
+See [RemoteDesktopToVM](https://github.com/gordon-cs/gordon-360-api/blob/develop/RemoteDesktopToVM.md) in the API repo for instructions on how to connect.
+1. Open File Explorer and navigate to `D:\wwwroot\.
+1. Backup the existing deployment:
+    1. Copy the appropriate folder (`360.gordon.edu` for Production, `360train.gordon.edu` for Train)
+    1. Paste it into the `wwwroot` and rename it as a backup with the date, in the format `360[train].gordon.edu-backup-yyyy-MM-ddTHH-mm-ss-fff`, e.g. `360train.gordon.edu-backup-1900-01-31T19:27:59:367`
+1. Replace the contents of the existing deployment folder (either `360.gordon.edu` or `360train.gordon.edu`) with the output of your build from step 2 above.
+1. Check the appropriate site, refreshing if necessary, to ensure it deployed successfully and is stable.
+1. If you need to restore to a backup, simply copy the contents of the desired backup folder and overwrite the appropriate site's folder.

 ## Contributing